romanhaa/Cerebro/README.md

 ![Video Cerebro](screenshots/Cerebro_2019-03-12.2019-03-12_14_37_20.gif?raw=true "Cerebro")

-Cerebro (*ce*ll *re*port *bro*wser) is a standalone desktop application (currently available for macOS and Windows) which allows users to **interactively** visualize various parts of single cell transcriptomics data without requiring bioinformatic expertise.
+Cerebro (cell report browser) is a standalone desktop application (currently available for macOS and Windows) which allows users to **interactively** visualize various parts of single cell transcriptomics data without requiring bioinformatic expertise.

 The core is an [Shiny](https://shiny.rstudio.com/) application which is bottled into a standalone app using [Electron](https://electronjs.org/).
 Therefore, it can also be run on web servers and Linux machines, requiring only R and a set of R packages.

 Input data needs to be prepared using the [cerebroPrepare](https://github.com/romanhaa/cerebroPrepare) R package which was built specifically for this purpose.
-It offers functionality to export a Seurat object to the correct format in a single step.
+It offers functionality to export a [Seurat](https://satijalab.org/seurat/) object to the correct format in a single step.
 The file should be saved either with the `.rds` or `.crb` extension, indicating that internally it is an RDS object.
 Furthermore, the cerebroPrepare package also provides functions to perform a set of (optional) analyses, e.g. pathway enrichment analysis based on marker gene lists of groups of cells.